Discussion Forum to share and further the development of home control and automation, independent of platforms.

 This also seems a good point for me to offer this: I wrote Reactor as a tool for you to use to solve your automation/logic problems, not as a tool for me to use to solve your automation/logic problems.
 I am going to increasingly leave logic-only posts that don't involve bugs or specific Reactor operational questions to the community for response.
 Having me answer every question doesn't improve the ability of the group; that needs to change.

 Make good screen shots.
 If you screen shot your entire display and post it, scaling and downsampling will make it unreadable.
 If you zoom out your window/browser/screen to get everything in one image it will not be readable.
 Before taking a screen shot, un-maximize your window and reduce it to a reasonable size, and then screen shot just the window, or better still, grab the relevant rectangle where the action is (but remember, context is important, so be wary of over-cropping — a screen shot of a field with an error flag that doesn't include the condition or action type is probably over-cropped).
-Do not screen-shot code or formatted data like configs — please use fenced code blocks and paste the real code/data/text (see Format Posts Properly below).
+Do not screen-shot code, log snippets, or formatted text like configs — please use fenced code blocks and paste the real code/data/text (see Format Posts Properly below).

 Make good log snippets.
 When posting logs, always post several dozen lines before anything you find relevant, and a few lines after.
 Context is important.
 Think crime scene: it's much easier to determine what happened when a witness describes it than it is to show up to find a dead body on the floor and nobody around.
 All of the events and messages leading up to the entry that drew your attention may contain vital clues about what was going on to get to that condition.
 It is also often useful to post (in addition) the startup messages for the most recent restart of Reactor.
 Do not screen-shot log snippets — post the actual text in a fenced code block (see Format Posts Properly below).